sc-ventures/cloudbreak-documentation/docs/images.md

 3. Edit the Profile file located in /var/lib/cloudbreak-deployment by adding export CB_IMAGE_CATALOG_URL to the file and set it to the name of your JSON file which declares your custom images.
 For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
 4. Save the Profile file.
 5. Restart Cloudbreak by using `cbd restart`.

+### Set CB_ENABLED_LINUX_TYPES

+If using a different operating system than that included on the default images, you must set the CB_ENABLED_LINUX_TYPES variable in Profile.

+> If you are using CentOS 6, CentOS 7, Amazon Linux, or Amazon Linux 2, you don't need to perform this step.
+If your custom images include any other operating system, you must perform this step.

+**Steps**

+1. On the  machine, switch to the root user by using `sudo su`
+2. Edit the Profile file located in `/var/lib/cloudbreak-deployment` by adding `export CB_ENABLED_LINUX_TYPES` and set it to include all operating systems that you would like to use on your custom images.
+For example:
+    <pre>CB_ENABLED_LINUX_TYPES=redhat6,redhat7,centos6,centos7,amazonlinux</pre>
+    Possible values are: centos6, centos7, redhat6, redhat7, debian9, ubuntu16, ubuntu18, sles12, amazonlinux, amazonlinux2.

+3. Save the Profile file.
+4. Restart  by using:
+    <pre>cbd restart</pre>

 ### Select a custom image when creating a cluster